stirtrek/2022MayStirTrek/talks/remix-is-it-worth-the-hype/README.md

 Thank you for your interest in Remix!

 ## Demo Application
-You can find the source for my demo application here:
+You can find the source code for my demo application here:

 [Kroger Guru](https://github.com/accidentaldeveloper/kroger-guru)

 ## Learn More
-Some excellent resources to learn more about Remix [More Resources](./learn-more.md)
+Some excellent resources to learn more about Remix

+[More Resources](./learn-more.md)

 ## What did you like or dislike?